We commit Ourselves

 Internet: EuroEyes Cyclassics

-Global Fruit Point sponsored fresh fruit for the athletes of both events in the past years.
-Also the 2017 events will be sponsored by Global Fruit Point.
+Global Fruit Point has been sponsoring fresh fruit for the athletes of both events since 2014.
+Also the 2018 events will be sponsored by Global Fruit Point.

 Hex Valley High School in South Africa